A literature review examines previous related research in your subject area.

 One common way to approach a literature review is to start out broad and then become more specific:

-Start by giving a general outline of the broad issues related to your topic or question.
+General overview of literature: Start by giving a general outline of the broad issues related to your topic or question.
 You just need to demonstrate that you are aware of all the major issues surrounding it.

-Then narrow your focus to deal with the research and literature that overlaps with your topic.
+Research/literature with some connection to your topic: Narrow your focus to deal with the research and literature that overlaps with your topic.

-Finally, hone in on any research and literature which is directly related to your topic.
+Research/literature specifically about your topic: Hone in on any research and literature which is directly related to your topic.
 This should form the largest proportion of your writing.

-Think of it as a upside-down triangle.
+Think of it as a upside-down triangle:

 Before you begin to write your literature review